 In time, God will speak again.
 Depending upon our readiness to hear, it may be in a way that was unlike any other way that he has spoken in the past.

 The prophet Jeremiah spoke of the former days, telling us that the LORD appeared in the past, saying to that nation, “I loved you with an everlasting love; therefore I drew you to myself with loving devotion.”
 (Jeremiah 31:3)

 But the nation was faithless.
 Instead of responding to the love of God, it prostituted itself with evil.

-Nevertheless, his love remains unchanged.
+To our dismay, God’s voice is largely no longer heard in this nation.
+He has fallen silent, but his love remains unchanged.
 It is still his great desire to send his blessing.
 But he is waiting…

 In the past couple of weeks, I have spoken of some of the ways in which the Lord has been trying to talk to you.
 Have you heard him?
 Have you responded to him?

 Perhaps you are like the Israelites who said many times, “I will return to the Lord, I will change!”
 But change did not come.
 They were insincere and uncommitted in their resolve.
 Have you been like the Israelites of long ago, who just a few days after making great resolutions to change, found that their life had not really changed at all?